Spread of Tweets in Climate Discussions: Discussion

-Our findings on virality-related characteristics complement the empirical observations of common climate discussion themes, and further uncover the information spreading dynamics that can steer the evolution of echo chambers.
-Firstly, they indicate a shifting trend among the activists, going from originally arguing the existence of climate change with scientific evidence to now emphasising actions taken to address the climate crisis.
-Specifically, not only are ``science" themes occurring less, they also spread less virally within the group.
-On the other hand, not only are ``movement" themes more common, they also spread more virally within the group.
+Our findings on virality-related characteristics first complement our empirical observations of common climate discussion themes (Section~\ref{sec:labeling}) in confirming a potential shifting trend of focus in the Twitter climate debate.
+Compared with \posscite{pearce2014climate} analysis of Twitter discussions around the 2013 IPCC report, which found “science” to be one of the most prominent themes, our results show that the discussion of climate change science, although still an active topic, is not among the most popular themes (Figure~\ref{fig:popwords}), and is even among the least viral themes (Table~\ref{tab:lasso}) in both groups.
+The viral themes we found, including \textit{Movement} among activists and \textit{Incivility}, \textit{Hypocrisy} among sceptics, further suggest that the core of Twitter climate discourse might have switched from the existence of climate change to climate activism -- either emphasizing the climate movements from the activist side, or attacking climate activism from the sceptic side.

-Moreover, our results show the difference between popular themes and viral themes.
-Specifically, the use of uncivil language, although not a dominating theme in the skeptic group, is shown to be the most important characteristic that predicts tweet virality among the skeptics.
-In the meantime, outgroup attacks themes are shown to increase tweet virality in the activist group where they are less prevalent, and decrease tweet virality in the skeptic group where they are more prevalent.
-Such discrepancy, on the one hand, might be related to the different types of entities under attack in the two groups.
-In the activist group, attacks are mostly directed at the governments, which is often understood to be a socially acceptable target of dissatisfaction.
-In the skeptic group, however, attacks are usually directed at certain individuals, potentially only attracting support from a limited subgroup of people.
-On the other hand, this might suggest that generally in information spreading, the occurrence of a theme in a certain group might instead hurt its ingroup virality, with people potentially losing their interest in a well seen pattern.
+On the other hand, our results also show the difference between popular themes and viral themes.
+Specifically, the use of uncivil language, although not a dominating theme in the sceptic group (Figure~\ref{fig:var}), is the most important characteristic that predicts tweet virality among the sceptics (Table~\ref{tab:lasso}).
+In the meantime, outgroup criticism themes increase tweet virality in the activist group where they are less prevalent, and decrease tweet virality in the sceptic group where they are more prevalent.
+Apart from the theme co-occurrence issue that we discussed at the end of Section~\ref{sec:viral}, such discrepancy might be related to the different types of entities under criticism in the two groups.
+In the activist group, criticism is mostly directed at the governments, which is democratically understood to be a socially acceptable target of dissatisfaction.
+In the sceptic group, however, criticism is usually directed at certain individuals and accompanied by mocking, incivility, or hypocrisy claims, thus potentially only attracting support from a limited subgroup of people.
+Such phenomenon also aligns with the sensation seeking literature \citep{bench2013function, zuckerman2010sensation} in suggesting that people tend to lose interest in patterns under repeated exposure, and are more easily elicited by novel stimuli.